 Anthony Lake is accessible and will be stocked with approximately 1,100 trophy-sized rainbow trout the week of June 13.

 BALM CREEK RESERVOIR: rainbow trout, smallmouth bass, crappie

-The reservoir is presently quite low, but was stocked with legal-sized rainbow trout the last week of May.
+Balm Creek Reservoir was stocked with both legal-sized and trophy rainbow trout the first week of May.

 BEULAH RESERVOIR: redband trout, hatchery rainbow trout, whitefish, bull trout

-USBR crews have been tagging fish populations in the reservoir over the last several years.
-If you catch a tagged trout report it to the Hines office at 541-573-6582.
+USBR crews completed a tagging program in Beulah in 2011 and there may still be tagged fish in the reservoir.
+If you catch a tagged trout, please report it to the Hines office at 541-573-6582.

 BLUE LAKE: hatchery rainbow trout

-Blue lake is a fantastic high elevation lake located in the Gearhart Wilderness between Bly and Lakeview.
-A three mile trail leads to the lake and is a 1-2 hour hike.
+Access is likely but mosquitoes are prolific.
+Blue Lake is a fantastic high elevation lake located in the Gearhart Wilderness between Bly and Lakeview.
+A three mile trail leads to the lake and it’s a 1-2 hour hike.

-Fish were sampled by net and hook and line sampling.
-Rainbow trout ranged from 6 to 17-inches and were in healthy condition.
+Fish were sampled by net and hook and line sampling the summer of 2015.
+Rainbow trout ranged from 6 to 16-inches and were in healthy condition.